AWS Lambda Platform (Development)

 |---|---|---|

-UNARY_UNARY | Supported | Canonical handler path in B. |
+UNARY_UNARY | Supported | Canonical handler path in bridge-backed FUNCTION mode. |

 UNARY_STREAMING | Supported | Adapter/bridge generated (invokeOneToMany). |